SamyPesse/codemirror-widgets/README.md

 ### Mixins

-Some prebuilt mixins make it event easier to create widgets:
+Some prebuilt mixins make it event easier to create awesome widgets:

 ##### `re`